oam-dev/rudr/docs/how-to/create_component_from_scratch.md

 ## Upgrade the component

-We assume component is a kind of immutable facilities, so if we want to upgrade the component.
-The easiest way is to modify the component and change the name suffix with a new version.
+We assume a component is immutable.
+If we want to upgrade a component, the easiest way is to modify the component and change the name suffix with a new version.

 ### Change the code